Raudius/files_scripts/docs/Functions.md

 If the file does not exist `nil` is returned.
 ### directory_listing

-`directory_listing(Node folder): Node[]`
+`directory_listing(Node folder, [String filter_type]='all'): Node[]`

 Returns a list of the directory contents, if the given node is not a folder, returns an empty list.
+Optionally a second argument can be provided to filter out files or folders:
+	- If `"file"` is provided: only files are returned
+ - If `"folder"` is provided: only folders are returned
+ - If any other value is provided: both files and folders are returned.
 ### root

 `root(): Node`